Liam-DeVoe/liam-devoe.github.io/_posts/2022-01-01-godels-incompleteness-theorem.md

 In contrast, the "incompleteness" in the incompleteness theorem means that some theories $T$ have sentences which are neither true nor false in $T$.
 These independent sentences don't even satisfy the conditions of the completeness theorem (since they're not true in every model), so these two theorems are entirely orthogonal.
 So despite the seeming contradiction in their names, there's no contradiction in the statements.

+# Technicalities

+I haven't been entirely truthful with you.
+There are two extra assumptions we need to add before we get the true incompleteness theorem.
+They deal with what are essentially pathological edge cases (though very important edge cases) and so you won't run into them in standard use of the incompleteness theorem, but I'll discuss them here for completeness (heh).

+## Satisfiable

+First, we require that the theory $T$ be **satisfiable**.
+A theory $T$ is **satisfiable** if there is some model $\mathcal{A} \vDash T$.
+Equivalently, $T$ is satisfiable if its axioms are consistent, ie you can't derive a contradiction from them.
+If we allowed $T$ to be unsatisfiable, then the incompleteness theorem would fail in the trivial case: let $T$ be any sufficiently strong, unsatisfiable theory.
+Then there are no models $\mathcal{A} \vDash T$, so vacuously, there are no independent sentences $\sigma$ (since an independent sentence requires at least two models).
+But this would contradict the incompleteness theorem.

+Here's our updated incompleteness theorem:

+<div class="quote">For any sufficiently strong, satisfiable axiomatic theory $T$, there is a sentence $\sigma$ which is independent of $T$.</div>

+## Recursively Enumerable

+For what are actually pretty technical reasons, we also require that $T$ be "recursively enumerable".
+This is equivalent to saying that the elements of $T$ are "computable", ie there is an algorithm which, given any sentence $\sigma$, returns true if $\sigma \in T$ and false otherwise.
+It's not worth getting into the details here, but this basically rules out crazy theories where you just throw in so many axioms that you're eventually able to prove everything in all models.

+You might also see such theories being called "decidable", as in, you can "decide" whether a sentence $\sigma$ is an element of $T$.[^7]

+So our updated incompleteness theorem is then:

+<div class="quote">For any sufficiently strong, satisfiable, recursively enumerable axiomatic theory $T$, there is a sentence $\sigma$ which is independent of $T$.</div>

+You can see why I didn't want to lead with this definition :)

+I promise that I'm not holding anything back anymore - this is the genuine, full incompleteness theorem which gödel himself proved.
+These two extra assumptions rarely come up in sane discussions of the incompleteness theorem, which is why I left them until now to discuss.

+# Afterword

+This was a huge post, but believe me, it took many times longer to write than it took you to read.
+There's a reason why so many people (wikipedia included) handwave a lot of the aspects of the incompleteness theorem: it simply takes a lot of time to give a full treatment of it.

+I debated a lot about which examples of theories to use, and in fact originally wrote a draft where I used the theory of real-valued vector spaces.
+Unfortunately, its axiomatization is quite dirty, and so I dropped it in favor of the theory of groups, even though I think more people would be familiar with vector spaces than groups.
+Oh well.

+There are also some philosophical implications I wanted to include, but I don't feel qualified to discuss them.
+I'm also not really convinced how big the philosophical implications of the incompleteness theorem are.

 [^1]: Since theories consist of sentences, and sentences depend on a language, you would be right to suspect that theories also depend on a language.
 Formally we call a theory $T$ an $L$-theory, where L is the language of the theory.
 We again drop the $L$- prefix when the langauge is clear from context.

 [^2]: If $\sigma$ is true in $\mathcal{A}$, you'll see this written in the literature as $\mathcal{A} \vDash \sigma$.
 However, you'll see very shortly that this is an overloading of the $\vDash$ operator; its meaning changes depending on if the right hand side is a sentence $\sigma$ or a theory $T$.
 In my opinion, this would be unecessarily confusing for the level of detail required for this post, so I'll avoid writing $\mathcal{A} \vDash \sigma$ and just say "$\sigma$ is true in $\mathcal{A}$".
 However, the former is more correct.